aws-deepracer-community/deepracer-log-guru/README.md

 # deep_racer_guru

 ## Announcement
-10th September 2021: Version 3.2.2 is now available with support for the latest monthly competition tracks
+2nd October 2021: Version 3.2.3 is now available with support for the latest monthly competition tracks

 ## Introduction